 5 minutes 33 seconds| The importance of happy accidents: Woman mails ladder across country in simple brown parcel paper.
 It goes missing in Iowa.
 People start turning up in hospital emergency rooms in strange falling accidents.

 This is the one of two pieces written in 2014.
-The time stamp for creation is 8/17/14, but as all my compositions, I do not know when the piece was finished.
-This is because modifications and remixing may commence immediately, and extend over several years, and to the present day.
+The time stamp for creation is 8/17/14, but as with all my compositions, I do not know when the piece was finished.
+This is because modifications and remixing may commence immediately, and extend over several years.

 I cannot blame my slowdown entirely on my benzodiazepine usage (though light, and of short duration), or on the withdrawal syndrome that followed.
 Age, grief, and the routine of a six-year relationship figure into it.
 (This piece was started almost one month prior to the day I started taking benzodiazepines for anxiety.)

 The best television shows have a deep pool of writers expressly to get around this problem; and moreover since, where working independently or collectively, they act as catalysts on one another.
 Varied writers bring varied perspectives to character development, from which more character development may occur.
 Fresh blood and fresh perspectives can only further enrich the narrative experience.

 I say this to illustrate the difficulties posed where one writer tackles a subject.
 Time—sometimes, many years—is needed for the writer to live with characters and grow to understand their psychologies and motives.
-Where time is not a luxury, other priorities come to dominate, especially where there is a deadline.
+Where time is not a luxury, other priorities come to dominate and short-circuit this education.

 Next/ Back/ Musical Portal Page

 Copyright © 2016 michael l. teague all rights reserved.